- Introduction to Balsamiq Wireframes for Jira

 Using Jira Cloud?
 Please see this article instead.

-Jira Server Administrators: the Balsamiq Wireframes for Jira Server Admin Guide is for you.
+Jira Administrators: the Balsamiq Wireframes for Jira Admin Guide is for you.

-Balsamiq Wireframes for Jira Server provides very similar functionality to Balsamiq Mockups 3 for Desktop.
-The main difference is that the Balsamiq project files are stored and managed as Jira Server attachments.
+Balsamiq Wireframes for Jira provides very similar functionality to the other versions of Balsamiq Wireframes.
+The main difference is that the Balsamiq project files are stored and managed as Jira attachments.

 To add a new Balsamiq Wireframes project to a particular Jira issue, you simply need to click on the "Add Balsamiq Wireframes" menu option.